richardsoapsoup/Pytesseract_autotype/README.md

 # Pytesseract_autotype
-screenshot image then type it
+screenshot image then type it(really bad)